Equilibrium States for Center Isometries: Introduction and Main Results

-In the rank-one case the previous Theorem (Corollary) was established first by G. Margulis \cite{TesisMarg} for the entropy maximizing measure ($\varphi\equiv 0$), and later by R. Bowen and D. Ruelle \cite{BowenRuelle} for general potentials, except for $2$ which appears to be new in this generality; the local product structure is due to N. Haydn \cite{localproductstructureHaydn} (see also \cite{Leplaideur2000}).
-The last item above is a generalization of the so called Gibbs-property of the equilibrium states.
+In the rank-one case the previous Theorem (Corollary) was established first by G. Margulis \cite{TesisMarg} for the entropy maximizing measure ($\varphi\equiv 0$), and later by R. Bowen and D. Ruelle \cite{BowenRuelle} for general potentials, except for $2,3$ which appear to be new in this generality; the local product structure is due to N. Haydn \cite{localproductstructureHaydn} (see also \cite{Leplaideur2000}).
+The last item above is the so called Gibbs property.
 See \cite{EquSta} and \cite{Haydn1992}.
+The uniqueness of the equilibrium state is known from other works, for example \cite{Climenhaga2020} (see also below for the SRB case).

+It is natural to inquiry about the requirements imposed to the potentials.
+It turns out that in general there may fail to exist families of measures satisfying the quasi-invariance property $3$ of \hyperlink{theoremA}{Theorems A, A'}.